Selection in MultiColumn ComboBox

 }

-The Blur event will trigger when focus moves out from the component.
+The Blur event triggers when focus moves out of the component.

 @using Syncfusion.Blazor.MultiColumnComboBox